-- Move the water heater bypass valves (if equipped) to the NORMAL position (supply line valves ON). - 2.
-Remove the city water connection inlet cap and attach a non-toxic drinking water hose to the city water connection inlet and the other end to a pressurized water source.

-- 3. Place the utility center valves in the "CITY FIXTURES" position. - 4.
+- Move the water heater bypass valves (if equipped) to the NORMAL position (supply line valves ON). - Remove the city water connection inlet cap and attach a non-toxic drinking water hose to the city water connection inlet and the other end to a pressurized water source (such as a faucet or spigot). - 3.
+Place the utility center valves in the "CITY FIXTURES" position. - 4.
 Turn ON the water at the external water source. - 5.
-Enter the motor home and open the cold water supply faucets to bleed air from the water lines.
+Enter the motor home and open the cold water supply faucets to Connection label bleed air from the water lines.
 When the water lines are nearly full, you may experience some "air pockets".
 Allow these to escape before closing the cold water supply faucets. - 6.
-Turn the water heater power switch ON .The water will be heated on demand.
+Turn the water heater power switch ON .The water will be heated on demand. - 7.
+The City Water Fill inlet when connected to a pressurized fresh water source sends water through the water lines and fixtures without the use of the pump. - ❖ NOTE: The fresh water connection should be disconnected (i.e., the non-toxic drinking water hose disconnected) when the recreation vehicle is left unattended for any amount of time.
+If something would happen to the water system, this may help limit water damage to a smaller area.